Thor10/website-maintenance-mode/readme.md

 `font-family: arial, sans-serif;` The heading typeface is set to display in arial first and then sans-serif if the viewer doesn't have arial installed on their computer.

 `font-size: 3em;` The size of the typeface is set to 3em.

+## License

+This software is licensed under the public domain, see the license.md file for more information.